 1948 – Introduction of 12” long-playing records made from polyvinyl chloride (PVC).

-1949 – Development of first Airfix self-assembly model originally made from cellulose acetate and later polystyrene.
+1949 – Development of the first Airfix self-assembly model made initially from cellulose acetate and later polystyrene.

 1949 – High impact polystyrene was introduced as commercial plastic.

 1949 – Tupperware, a company that was going to revolutionize the plastic goods market in the future, was launched in the US.